loechel/praesentationen/plone-and-python-community.rst

 .. pull-quote::

-    We have learned from our Mistakes, and we keep our User and Developers in Mind
+    We have learned from our mistakes, and we keep our users and developers in mind

 ----